ThomasBrdes/WoofTalk/README.md

 > Inspired by [Neuro-sama](https://www.youtube.com/@Neurosama)

 > [!WARNING]
-> **Attention:** We **do not** have any officially minted cryptocurrency or token associated with this project.
+> **Attention:** We **do not** have any fficially minted cryptocurrency or token associated with this project.
 Please check the information and proceed with caution.

 > [!NOTE]
 >